HamedFathi/hamedfathi/source/_posts/aurelia-2-with-tailwindcss-and-webpack.md

 ### How to configure an Aurelia 2 project with Tailwind CSS?

-1- Run the folowing command in your terminal
+1- Run the following command in your terminal

 ``` bash
 npx makes aurelia